| "Oh, that is a beautiful planet," Cassie said

 Chrístõ smiled and wished them a good day and headed for

+the beach.
 "This is how I do it," Chrístõ

 grinned at Sammie as he programmed the co-ordinate into his navigation